liborty/TokenCrypt/README.md

 `keygen file > key` writes to stdout random binary data of the same length as the given file.
 Called by `ncrpt`.

 `hexgen size`  writes to stdout `size` bytes of random hexadecimal data.
-No longer needed at all.
+Only useful for generating test data.

 `b64gen size` writes to stdout `size` bytes of random base64 data.
-No longer needed at all.
+Only useful for generating test data.

 ## Testing